Many people buy a wireless router, bring it home, plug it in, connect it — and then forget about their Wi-Fi network.

 7. Disable Wireless Protected Setup

-If you do have guests that need wireless access, use this feature.
-This gives them access to WiFi without allowing them access to your network: things like shared files and folders, shared printers and other sensitive network information.
+If you do have guests who need wireless access, use this feature.
+This gives them access to your Wi-Fi without allowing them access to your actual network: things such as shared files and folders, shared printers and other sensitive network information.

 Some routers also allow you to restrict how much bandwidth a guest is permitted to use.
 Choose a secure preshared key/passphrase for guest access and change it often.